Benefits of prenatal yoga for pregnant women

 Photo by Anastasiia Chepinska

-If you are pregnant and seek ways to stay fit or relax, you may want to consider joining a prenatal yoga class or practising prenatal yoga on your own.
+If you are pregnant and seek ways to stay fit or relax, you may want to consider joining a prenatal yoga class or practicing prenatal yoga on your own.
 Below are ways prenatal yoga may benefit pregnant people.

-Yoga improves blood circulation
+1. Yoga improves blood circulation

-Yoga helps improve mood
+2. Yoga helps improve mood

 Fluctuations in hormones during pregnancy can also cause mood changes.
 Also, some people tend to show depressive symptoms during pregnancy.
 One benefit of prenatal yoga is that it can help improve mood and reduce symptoms of depression during pregnancy.

-It helps prepare the body for labour
+3. It helps prepare the body for labor

-It helps adjust a changing body
+4. It helps adjust a changing body

 Prenatal yoga can support the changes going on in a pregnant person's body, enabling the body to adjust to the changes.
 By strengthening your body and stretching your muscles, you are easing your body’s process of supporting a fast protruding tummy.

-It helps pregnant people build strong support system
+5. It helps pregnant people build strong support system

 If you are wondering about the benefits of prenatal yoga, think of the new friends you will make when you attend a yoga class and how these friends can help shape your pregnancy journey.

-Anxiety and fear of the unknown may make pregnancy and labour worse for some people.
+Anxiety and fear of the unknown may make pregnancy and labor worse for some people.
 You can build a support system at your yoga class, which may help you during pregnancy and childbirth.
 Hearing other people’s stories can be comforting.

-It tones important muscle groups
+6. It tones important muscle groups

 You may want to try gentle backbends and lunges to tone up those muscles.